oschettler/fritz/Fritz.md

 In the last loop, the ".." creates a range.
 The Numbers 2, 3, 4 are printed.
 If you want an inclusive range, use three dots "...".

-## Alternative - No loops
+## Alternative - No loops (@todo)

-It might be possible to completely go without loops:
+It might be possible to completely go without loops, but rather use recursion.

-    var list: ("aaa" "bbb" "ccc")
+    list: ("aaa" "bbb" "ccc")

-    to loop i in list:
+    loop i:
       if not i:
           return
       loop i

+    loop i in list

 ## Iterators